mcmeeking/brewdo/README.md

 dscl /Local/Default -delete /groups/admin GroupMembership "_brew"
 ```

+It can also be called locally by any system admin using `sudo brewdo ...`

 Arguments passed to `brewdo` are passed 1:1 to `brewdo`, so `sudo brewdo cask install google-chrome` on a machine `brewdo` is installed on is equivalent to `brew cask install google-chrome` on a personal machine which only has `brew`.

 ## Terminology